Control Nicotine Cravings and Quit Smoking

 When You Control the Nicotine, You Can Quit Smoking

 Remembering that you are in control of your choices will help you quit smoking.

 From a very early age, we learn how to change our environments to control our surroundings.
 Whether it's moving to another room, exiting a building through a door, or going for a walk, we're in control.
 This form of control is known as physical control, because we physically control it.

 With nicotine cravings, we can also physically control them, and in doing so, break down the cycle of dependency that much faster.
 This is done by deliberately influencing the cycle of cravings.
 Obviously we can't control them all, such as those that come with an unexpected life event, or an emotional trigger, but we can control the majority of them.
 Learning this control is a great way to help manage your nicotine addiction, and keep yourself smoke free.
 Here's how.

-- 2Don't socialize with friends or family who smoke until you're over the hump.That means no inviting friends or family over who smoke, and no letting others invite them either.
+- 2That means no inviting friends or family over who smoke, and no letting others invite them either.
 Your goal is to quit.
 You can hang out and chat later.
-This is especially true of nicotine triggers involving alcohol, as drinking impairs judgment, and you'll likely end up smoking before you leave.Advertisement
+This is especially true of nicotine triggers involving alcohol, as drinking impairs judgment, and you'll likely end up smoking before you leave.Don't socialize with friends or family who smoke until you're over the hump.Advertisement

-- 5Exercise every day, even if it's just for five to ten minutes.This is the single most beneficial thing you can do to aid the process of quitting smoking.
+- 5This is the single most beneficial thing you can do to aid the process of quitting smoking.
 The reason for this is because exercise stimulates the creation and strengthening of those new neural pathways you'll be building, as the old ones relying on addiction are broken down.
-Scientifically speaking, it's called the Brain-Derived Neurotrophic Factor.Advertisement
+Scientifically speaking, it's called the Brain-Derived Neurotrophic Factor.Exercise every day, even if it's just for five to ten minutes.Advertisement

 Understanding Why You Can Control Nicotine Cravings